WINDY THIS AFTERNOON, STORM CHANCES RETURNING

 Your First Alert Weather Forecast:

-Wind gusts in the 40 to 50 mph range are possible this afternoon and evening out ahead of the next weather maker coming our way.
-Be extra careful with any open flame due to the high fire danger currently in place.
-Highs today will range from the upper 60s to the upper 70s today inland, with near 60° temperatures near Lake Michigan.
-We should enjoy a mix of sun and clouds for the rest of the day.

-Strong storms are going to blossom to our west later today and this evening.
-They SHOULD weaken as they approach our area during the overnight hours.
-We’ll keep on babysitting radar all night just to make sure.
-Lows tonight will be in the 50s to lower 60s.
-Gusty winds during the evening will slowly taper during the overnight hours.
+Strong storms are ongoing to our west this evening.
+They should weaken as they approach our area after midnight.
+Heavy rain is possible in spots along with small hail and wind gusts 40-50 mph.
+Lows tonight will stay in the lower 60s... rather warm for early May considering our average low this time of year is in the mid 40s.
+Those gusty winds will slowly taper during the overnight hours.

 Humidity will be much more noticeable on Tuesday.
-Dewpoints in the 60s to lower 70s are going to allow for a better chance of showers and storms here in northeast Wisconsin, especially during the afternoon and evening hours.
-Some of the storms could be strong to severe with hail, gusty winds, and heavy rainfall.
-Highs will be 60s and 70s once again... pushing the upper 70s from Green Bay to the southwest.
+Dew points in the 60s to around 70 are going to allow for a better chance of showers and storms here in Northeast Wisconsin.
+For the afternoon and evening some of the storms will be strong-to-severe.
+Large hail and damaging winds are the more likely threats, but an isolated tornado cannot be ruled out.
+Highs will be warmer, generally in the mid/upper 70s away from Lake Michigan.
+Any storms should be shifting out of the area by 8-10 p.m.

-Even WARMER air is slated to build in later in the work week, but the tradeoff will be a continuing chance of showers and storms.
+After a brief “cool-down” on Wednesday, even warmer air is slated to close out the work week.
+Highs Wednesday will be in the lower half of the 70s, but widespread 80s are in the forecast Thursday and Friday.
+Spotty showers and storms are possible on those warmer days.
+You’ll also notice the higher humidity until the weekend.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).